 Sales, support and beta testing by MsBA Niclas Fogwall.
 With his knowledge in digital pianos he assists in product development and business analysis.

 Website, design and SQA by Cp.E Guillaume Joly.
 Engineer and musician, with his knowledge in Computer Aided Music he assists in product research, development and quality assurance.

-Research on the piano model and development of new instruments by Juliette Chabassier, mathematician and engineer.
+Research on the piano model and development of new instruments by Dr. Juliette Chabassier, mathematician and engineer.
 Her thesis on piano physical modelling gave her a global understanding of the underlying structural and acoustic mechanisms.